College Factual by our College Data Analytics Team

 Cullowhee, North Carolina

 You’ll join some of the best and brightest minds around if you attend Western Carolina University.
 The school came in at #4 for the Schools for a Bachelor’s Highly Focused on EE Major in North Carolina.
-This fairly large school is located in Cullowhee, North Carolina, and it awarded 32 bachelors’s EE degrees in 2020-2021.
+WCU is a public institution located in Cullowhee, North Carolina.
+The school has a fairly large population, and it awarded 29 bachelors’s degrees in 2021-2022.

 Read full report on Electrical Engineering at Western Carolina University